The Three Laws of Emergent Story Motion

 Law #3: Law of (Appropriately) Reciprocal Actions

 Actions and choices taken by characters have appropriate consequences of reciprocal force.
 As characters interact with the campaign’s premise, plot hook(s), setting, NPCs, and their own backgrounds, there are not always equal and not always opposite reactions but there are reactions that are appropriately reciprocal.
 Other characters respond in an appropriate manner to the choices and actions that your character makes and takes.
-These reciprocal actions are determined by the emerging story, the setting, the premise, and the involved characters…the typically reactions are not random, they are grounded in the story and setting.
+These reciprocal actions are determined by the emerging story, the setting, the premise, and the involved characters…the reactions typically are not random, they are grounded in the story and setting.
 Although a reaction may not always appear appropriate to the players, it is usually because the players do not have all of the information necessary to understand why the reaction is appropriate.
 Regardless of the exact action/reaction, anytime a PC or NPC does something, it has some impact on the direction the emerging story takes.

 Those are the three laws…one thing becomes clear looking at them.
 An emergent story approach can cater to a wide variety of players and not just story-oriented players.
 Both challenge oriented and character oriented players can easily enjoy and actively participate in the emerging story.
 All they need to be is proactive, involved, and engaged in what has already happened previously in the campaign and the bearing it may have on what will come (e.g., on upcoming challenges or “in-character” roleplaying).
 Nothing actually has to be overly couched in story terms…simply doing those things will create the emergent story.
 If, on the other hand, players (even story-oriented players) are not proactive, involved, and engaged with the campaign’s events, settings, premise, and NPCs, then the campaign will likely not result in an emergent story (and there is nothing wrong with that if that is what the players and GM prefer).
 Of course, if a player isn’t really engaged with the game, why are the playing, right?
 Hopefully, everyone has at least some level of engagement with the campaign.